-- if he / she has vomiting and diarrhoea or develops a high temperature – if this lasts longer than 24 hours, an appointment should be made with your GP
+- if they have vomiting and diarrhoea or develop a high temperature – if this lasts longer than 24 hours, an appointment should be made with your GP

 - during hot weather – make sure your child is well hydrated, with frequent access to liquids.